5roop/task6_speech/README.md

 I opened a new notebook and repeated the pipeline again in case I missed some steps.
 It seemed the training was even slower this time somehow...
 I clipped all instances at 20s and set the train batch size at 2.
 The problem now arises at the evaluation stage.
 For some reason there is a ValueError raised at the point of evaluation.
 The weird thing is that the error gets raised at the very end of the evaluation.
 Probably this means that the speech2text works and only the evaluation crashes.

 I tried rerunning the training pipeline with CER metric disabled, with a reduced dataset that only reads 2k files.
 That seemed to work, so I proceeded with training on the full dataset.
 For now I still have the length clipped at 5s.

+Current speed is about 0.2 it/s when training and 0.5 it/s when evaluating.
+Per device train batch size was increased to 16.